ybabakhin/kaggle_salt_bes_phalanx/README.md

 ## DATA SETUP

-Download and unzip [competition data](https://www.kaggle.com/c/tgs-salt-identification-challenge/data) into data/ directory.
+Download and unzip [competition data](https://www.kaggle.com/c/tgs-salt-identification-challenge/data) into `data/` directory.
-One could specify local path to the new test images in SETTINGS.json file (NEW_TEST_IMAGES_DATA field).
+One could specify local path to the new test images in `SETTINGS.json` file (`NEW_TEST_IMAGES_DATA` field).
 The competition test data is used by default.

+## WEIGHTS SETUP

+To get the weights from the final stage models download them from [google drive](https://drive.google.com/file/d/12iXDUhBTC6596MLAC2aiN-GDVqBbGBWh/view?usp=sharing) and unzip into corresponding `bes/weights/` and `phalanx/weights` directories.

 ## DOCKER SETUP